 Tips to reduce the risks:

-Make sure there beds are anti slip too as getting on them can cause strains if they move, you can get anti slip tape to put on the bottom of them rather than buying new beds.
+Make sure their beds are anti slip too as getting on them can cause strains if they move, you can use the anti slip tape to put on the bottom of them rather than buying new beds.

-Ensure bowls, snuffle mats etc are anti slip or on an anti slip surface like a silicone tray.
+Ensure bowls, snuffle mats etc are anti slip or on an anti slip surface like a silicone tray and the dog is standing on a secure surface when using.

-Use paw wax this can help some dogs gain traction when walking across the surface.
+Use paw wax or paw grip spray when visiting venue that have slippery surfaces, this can help some dogs gain traction when walking across the surface.

-Have paw hair trimmed professionally, paw fur can make it very difficult to get any grip at all whilst walking.
+Have paw hair trimmed professionally, paw fur can make it very difficult to get any grip at all whilst walking and keep nails trimmed.

 Do not play on slippery surfaces, play only on carpeted areas or in the garden.